 Panama Friendly Nations Visa Program

-The Panama Friendly Nations Visa is available to citizens of select countries with professional or economic ties to Panama.
+The Panama Friendly Nations Visa is available to citizens of select countries such as Canada, Australia, the United States, and France with professional or economic ties to Panama.
 Successful applicants receive a 2-year provisional residency, after which they can apply for permanent residency in Panama.

 Another benefit of the Friendly Nations Visa is that after five years on permanent resident status, holders can apply for Panamanian citizenship, provided they meet all other naturalization requirements.